-The Ultimate Guide to Knowledge Graph Schema for AI: Speaking JSON-LD to LLMs
+Knowledge Graph Schema for AI: How to Speak JSON-LD to LLMs

 If you are not speaking JSON-LD, you are speaking gibberish to an LLM.
-Learn how to map your brand entity so Google and Perplexity understand exactly who you are.
+Learn how to map your brand as an explicit entity so Google and Perplexity understand exactly who you are.

 In the age of AI search, your website is no longer just a visual interface for humans.
 It is a data source for machines.
 If you want to control how your brand appears in an AI answer, you must speak the machine's native language: Schema.org JSON-LD.

 Most brands treat Schema as an SEO checklist item—install a plugin, check a box, and forget it.
-This is a fatal mistake in 2026.
-The Knowledge Graph is the brain of the AI.
-If your brand is not explicitly defined in the Knowledge Graph, you do not exist to the LLM.
+That is a mistake in 2026.
+The Knowledge Graph is how a search engine reasons about the world, and it is only as good as the data you feed it.

-The biggest mistake we see in enterprise audits is entity ambiguity.
-A common scenario: A consultancy is named after its founder.
-The website has a "Person" schema for the founder and an "Organization" schema for the company, but they are not linked.
-The AI gets confused.
-"Is this a person writing a blog, or a corporation selling services?"
+The most common problem we see in audits is entity ambiguity.
+A consultancy is named after its founder.
+The site has a "Person" schema for the founder and an "Organization" schema for the company, but nothing links them.
+The AI is left asking: "Is this a person writing a blog, or a company selling services?"

 Visual: The Schema Entity Hierarchy